III.1 Cultivating soil

 We have already located the garden; now it is time to start designing it.

-If we decide to install a biotope in the edible garden, we choose the location and we build it first, integrating it into the garden with plants and borders (Figure 3.1).
+It is important to install at least a biotope in the edible garden.
+For that purpose, we choose the location and we build it first, integrating it into the garden with plants and borders (Figure III.1).

-In the case where the land has a slight slope, we would start placing the cardboard or newspapers from its highest point to facilitate the water –be it from the rain or the watering system– to reach the soil easily thanks to the overlapping technique that will be explained next.
+In the case where the land has a slight slope, we would start placing the first layer of cardboard or newspapers from its highest point to facilitate the water –be it from the rain or the watering system– to retain in the soil easily thanks to the overlapping technique that will be explained next.

-The second row follows the same technique, but taking into account that the newspaper of the second row also overlaps half of the newspaper of the first row, and so on and so forth (Figure 3.6).
-If it is correctly done, there is a minimum overlapping of four layers of newspaper, with the exception of the edges, which could be fixed by adding newspaper or cardboard.
-This prevents weed from sprouting due to an incorrect overlapping.
-The thickness created by the newspaper is also helpful on areas struggling with invader weeds.
+The second row follows the same technique, but taking into account that the newspaper of the second row also overlaps half of the newspaper of the first row, and so on and so forth.
+We will form this second row following the same technique until the area is covered from end to end (Figure III.6).
+If it is correctly done, there is a minimum overlapping of four layers of newspaper in the whole covered area, except for the edges, which could be fixed by adding newspaper or cardboard.
+This prevents grass from sprouting and easily breaking the newspapers due to an incorrect overlapping.
+The thickness created by the newspaper is also helpful on areas struggling with adventitious plants hard to remove.
 If this was not the case, we could divide the newspaper three or four times and follow the same procedure to cover the compost.